Yorktown - School Liaison

 *Please note: In Virginia your physical address determines the schools your children will attend.

-Naval Weapons Station Yorktown SLO services the following school divisions:
+Naval Weapons Station Yorktown SL services the following school divisions:

 Enrollment and registration information for each school district can be found by visiting the following webpages:

 Newport News | York County | Williamsburg/James City County | Gloucester

 There are many private school options in the Hampton Roads area which include, but are not limited to Montessori, Religiously Affiliated, and Special Education to name a few.
 The Virginia Council for Private Education (VCPE) provides a complete listing of private school options for the state of Virginia at https://www.vcpe.org/.
 Additionally, The Private School Review at https://www.privateschoolreview.com/ can provide a listing of all schools by local city.

 Parents interested in home schooling their children should be aware that the state of Virginia requires notification of the intent to home school.
 Please visit the following websites for Home School information.